ionos-deploy-now/documentation/content/docs/php-alpha.md

 As our wizard is not able to detect and configure PHP projects yet, you need deploy one of our samples to create a Laravel or Symfony project.
 These two samples contain a [file-based configuration](/docs/create-sample/#skip-the-wizard-with-a-file-based-configuration) that skip the setup wizard and deploy your project instantly.

 :::note
-The samples above cannot be deployed with the free project packages that come with your Deploy Now membership, as their file size is too large.
+The samples below cannot be deployed with the free project packages that come with your Deploy Now membership, as their file size is too large.
 We will provide you with a sufficiently large project package on request.
 :::

 ### Laravel sample